-HART of Yorkshire consists of a group of schools in North Yorkshire, which work together on a range of educational initiatives and projects.
+Harrogate and Rural Teaching school alliance (HART) is a group of schools in North Yorkshire that work together on a range of educational initiatives and projects.

-Our group of schools has worked hard with national partners to develop and support other schools in writing their new school curriculum and designing assessment processes.
-This intimate knowledge of the pedagogy of teaching and learning, the school curriculum and the experience in improving classroom practice has resulted in top quality training for trainees within our alliance.
+Our group of schools has worked hard with national partners to develop and support other schools in writing their school curriculum and designing assessment processes.
+This intimate knowledge of the pedagogy of teaching and learning, the school curriculum and experience in improving classroom practice has resulted in top quality training for trainees within our alliance.

 “It is an excellent course that prepares you well for the practical aspects of teaching.
-The course is very well run and managed and the mentor system especially good.”
+The course is very well run and managed and the mentor system is especially good.”